ZekiKai/zekikai.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a third year undergraduate student at the University of Science and Technology Beijing.
+I am a third-year undergraduate student at the University of Science and Technology Beijing.

 My research targets real-world robotic applications.
-I'm now working on perception of robotics, e.g. visual-inertial odometry.
-I'm also insterested on VLN, Spatial Intelligent and Mobile Manipulation.
+I'm now working on robotic perception, such as visual-inertial odometry.
+I'm also interested in Vision-Language-Navigation (VLN), spatial intelligence, and mobile manipulation.